 Etiquette, manners, proper behavior - whatever name you choose, these vary across cultures and time.
 For best results finding books on this topic, when searching the library catalog try a subject keyword search on the term "etiquette" modified by geographic area (e.g., "united states") and/or time (e.g., "19th century").
 A couple of sample works on etiquette:

-For a more in-depth look into the mind of a person from a particular time or place, try searching the library catalog for autobiographies, memoirs, journals, diaries, correspondence, or narratives (narrow by time – e.g., 19th century – and/or place – e.g., United States).
+For a more in-depth look into the mind of a person from a particular time, place, or background, try searching the library catalog for autobiographies, memoirs, journals, diaries, correspondence, or narratives (narrow by time – e.g., 19th century – place – e.g., United States - or something descriptive of the person - e.g., Native American).
 If you have the name of a specific person, do an author search on that person’s name.

 You may also find the following biographical databases useful: